 The instruments of this research were questionnaires and field notes.
 The researchers distributed a questionnaire to find out learners' needs.
 The questionnaires items consisted of some topic such as: goal, input, activity, setting, teacher's role, and learners' role (Nunan, 2004).
 Target needs consist of necessities; wants, lacks (Hutchinson & Waters, 1987), and English proficiency level (Richard, 2005).
 The questionnaire was also given to experts.
 Then, the researchers revised the English materials book based on their judgment.
 The learners answered the questionnaire via Google Form.
 To avoid misunderstanding, the researchers used the Indonesian language when they were writing questionnaires.
-There were 30 statements on the learners' questionnaire and 30 statements on the experts' questionnaires were used to find out learners' perception whether or not the developed textbook followed the syllabus and based on the learners' needs.
+There were 30 statements on the learners' questionnaire and 30 statements on the experts' questionnaire.
+The researchers distributed the questionnaires to the learners.
+The questionnaires were used to find out learners' perception whether or not the developed textbook followed the syllabus and based on the learners' needs.
 There were 25 items on questionnaire.
 Field notes were used to collect data from the syllabus.